Watersheds in the Region

 The divide between the Flambeau River watershed and the Wisconsin River watershed runs through the town of Star Lake.
 Ballard Lake is in the Flambeau watershed and Little Star (and thus Star) is in the Wisconsin River watershed.

 The "[Sub]continental Divide is located on Highway B, west of Land O'Lakes towards Presque Isle.
-Lakes and streams to the north of the highway run towards the St. Lawrence Waterway, south runs into the Mississippi Watershed.
+Lakes and streams to the north of the highway run through the Great Lake to the St. Lawrence River, those to the south run into the Mississippi Watershed.
 This spot is marked near Devil's Lake.
 "Where to Go and What to See in Vilas County" 1982

 Note: A continental divide separates watersheds that flow to different oceans.
 There are three oceans surrounding North America: the Atlantic, Pacific, and Arctic, thus there are three continental divides in North America--between the Atlantic and the Pacific, between the Pacific and the Arctic, and between the Arctic and the Atlantic.
 Because of the high ridge of the Rockies, we tend to think of the divide that runs down that spine as a single divide, and pay little attention to the divide that runs from Triple Divide Peak in Glacier Park in Montana to the Canadian East Coast.